 Teaching a Protein LLM with Reinforcement Learning: The Gradient Routing Problem

 After training a multimodal protein LLM with ESM-3 embeddings and LoRA on 4.89M samples, we applied GRPO reinforcement learning for structure quality prediction.
-Text-only reaches 0.832 reward while our multimodal MLP pathway stalls at 0.582 – revealing a fundamental gradient routing problem where LoRA and projector gradients cannot flow simultaneously.
-Here is what we found and what it means for multimodal RL.
+Text-only reaches 0.832 reward while the MLP pathway peaks at 0.780 (0.582 in the gradient-starved configuration) – revealing a gradient routing problem where LoRA and projector gradients compete for signal.
+Here is what we found and what it suggests for multimodal RL.

-When a multimodal protein LLM excels at supervised fine-tuning, why does it struggle with reinforcement learning -- and what does gradient flow tell us about the answer?
+When a multimodal protein LLM achieves strong supervised fine-tuning loss, why does it struggle with reinforcement learning -- and what does gradient flow tell us about the answer?

 The Setup: A Protein LLM That Understands Structure